District-wide Volunteer Tutor Training

 6:45-8:00 Workshop Sessions

-Most workshops will be offered at both session times.
-Volunteers may choose which workshops they would like to attend.
+Volunteers may choose which two workshops they would like to attend.
+The schedule will be provided at the workshop.

-No pre-registration is required.
-You can register on the day of the training, and a specific training schedule will be provided at that time.
+No pre-registration is required for the training workshop.
+Volunteer tutors can register on the day of the training, and a specific training schedule will be provided at that time.

 To learn about the MMSD tutoring partnerships: